skandragon/lwcapi-docs/source/index.html.md

 timestamp | The timestamp to apply to all the expressions in this payload. expressions | Specific data expressions, sent as a unit to evaluation requests.
 If this is an empty string, it is a placeholder. id | Opaque token used to identify the specific expression requested.
-This field may be repeated if needed to partition a large return set.
+This field may be repeated if needed to partition a large return set. data | An array of data which partially or completely provides data for an expression. tags | tag/value pairs which allow the expression to be processed. value | A single floating-point value

 ### Example Response